 Ongoing support for people with more complex mental health challenges has been identified as a real gap by service users, carers and professionals involved in mental health services.
-We are currently working with partners to design a new service that will better support people to live well, connect to their communities and get the support they need.
+We are currently working with a group of 10 residents with lived experience and statutory partners to design a new service that will better support people to live well, connect to their communities and get the support they need.
+From this work a range of other issues have emerged that are being further investigated by the programme team.